Fusion-Power-Plant-Framework/bluemira/documentation/source/geometry/geometry.rst

 The geometrical core of bluemira is based on FreeCAD package.
 A basic api has been implemented to interface with main FreeCAD objects and functions.

+Note that `BluemiraGeo` objects are intended to be static; deep copies to the underlying FreeCAD objects are held in state.
+This means that shared boundaries between `BluemiraGeo` objects are not possible.
+Take care when creating your geometries; if e.g. a `BluemiraWire` is used in a Boolean operation and that `BluemiraWire` is subsequently modified somehow, this will not update or affect the result of the Boolean operation previously carried out.

 .. note:: Currently only a minor part of the FreeCAD potentiality has been
     implemented in the respective api.